doleron/esp8266-1-channel-relay-board-with-mqtt/README.md

-# Esp8266-01 and 1-Channel Relay Board with MQTT
+# Esp8266-01/1-Channel Relay Board with MQTT

 Sketch to control an esp8266-01 STC 15f104W powered 1-channel relay board to be controlled remotely using a MQTT broker as communication bus.